cojen/Boxtin/README.md

 TBD

+### IllegalCallerException

+When the `main` method is called, or when a thread is started by directly overriding the `run` method, no caller frame exists, and so an `IllegalCallerException` is thrown.
+Currently, the only way to prevent this from happening is to create a special rule for allowing the primordial method.
+Ideally, the caller frame in this case should be the current frame, but the stack walker cannot be configured that way.
+A better solution is needed.

 ## Object methods

 The common `hashCode`, `equals`, and `toString` methods cannot be denied, even when done so explicitly.
 Access cannot be denied with a caller-side check, because a cast to `Object` will circumvent it.
 A target-side check might work, but it's still very odd to deny access to these common methods.